The Members of

 1. As required by Section 143(3) of the Act we report that:

 (a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-(c) The Balance Sheet and the Statement of Profit and Loss dealt with by this Reportare in agreement with the books of account maintained for the purpose of preparation ofthese financial statements.
+(c) The Balance Sheet the Statement of and Profit and Loss including OtherComprehensive Income Statement of Changes in equity and the Cash Flow Statement dealtwith by this Report are in agreement with the books of account.

 2. As required by the Companies (Auditor's Report) Order 2016 (the Order')issued by the Central Government in terms of Section 143(11) of the Act we give inAnnexure B' a statement on the matters specified in paragraphs 3 and 4 of the Order.

 | ||For N G Rao & Associates |

 |Date: 30th May 2019 ||Mem No. 207300 |